How to Deal with Methane Emissions from Cows in Dairy Farms

 TOC

-Hokkaido is the milk kingdom in Japan
+Hokkaido is the kingdom of milk in Japan

 Hokkaido is sometimes called the milk kingdom that boasts the largest milk production (about 55% of the total milk production in Japan).
 There are many dairy towns where the number of cows is larger than that of inhabitants.
 Only a short drive takes you to the road where dairy farms spread on both sides anywhere in Hokkaido.
 Every time I see cows lazily munching, an environmental issue occurs to my mind, which is methane gas produced from cow belching and manure.
 Methane gas is 30 times stronger in greenhouse effect than carbon dioxide.
 Greenhouse gas emissions from the dairy industry accounts for about 0.7% of the average annual greenhouse gas emission in Japan, but considering the character of methane gas, I think it would have more impact than what the percentage indicates.